lilab-bcb/cumulus/docs/cumulus.rst

 - Drop-seq dge format;
 - csv (no HCA DCP format), tsv or loom formats.

 Simply upload your data to the Google Bucket of your workspace, and specify its URL in ``input_file`` field of Cumulus' global inputs (see below).
-Notice that for dge and loom files, the ``considered_refs`` field in cluster inputs is required.
+For hdf5 files, there is no need to specify genome names.
+For other formats, you can specify genome name in ``considered_refs`` field in cluster inputs; otherwise, default name ``''`` will be used.

 In this case, the **aggregate_matrices** step will be skipped.